neuhausergenny/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while acknowledging the ever-present potential for unexpected user behavior or unforeseen circumstances that can lead to errors or bugs.
 It serves as a reminder to continually strive for excellence in programming, while also recognizing the inherent complexity and unpredictability of the systems we create.

+# 2023-11-20
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge for programmers to create robust and user-friendly software, while also acknowledging the ever-present possibility of unexpected user behavior or input.
+It serves as a reminder to always consider the potential for errors and strive for error-resistant programming practices.